chimaobi-okite/ComputerVisionProjects-Competitions/README.md

 This folder contains my entry to the zindi Makerere Fall Armyworm Crop Challenge where we are to determine if maize crops have been affected by the fall armyworm pest

 03. [DPhi Pharmaceutical Drug Recognition Challenge]():
-This folder contains my third place solution entry to the DPhi tech Pharmaceutical Drug Recognition Challenge where we were to come up with a Deep Learning Algorithm that helps the doctors to successfully classify the pharmaceutical drugs thereby reducing any unnecessary mishaps.
+This folder contains my winning solution to the DPhi tech Pharmaceutical Drug Recognition practice Challenge where we were to come up with a Deep Learning Algorithm that helps the doctors to successfully classify the pharmaceutical drugs thereby reducing any unnecessary mishaps.